What Is A PDU (Power Distribution Unit)?

 A stable power supply is critical in data centres.
 Higher-spec PDUs can be monitored to check their efficiency.
-Here we breakdown the types of PDU typically used, together with their key features.
+Here we break down the types of PDU typically used, together with their key features.

 Standard Cabinet PDUs

 Comms Express stocks a wide range of standard cabinet PDUs.
 We have various configurations of input supply, output sockets and additional features.
-All PDUs are compatible with Comms Express cabinets and have a robust aluminium housing, a 3-metre input lead and external earth facility.
+All PDUs are compatible with Comms Express cabinets and have a robust aluminium housing, a 3-metre input lead and an external earth facility.

 The input power supply is one of the following four types:

 - 13Amp UK plug

 - IEC C14 plug (commonly used for desktop computers and monitors)